so-normie/the-vault/Mind Map/🔵 Vocation/📄 Résumés & Cover Letters/Résumé - Select Skills (Descriptions).md

 **Couchbase**: Couchbase is a distributed NoSQL database that provides flexible data models, high scalability, and low-latency access to data.
 It combines key-value and document database paradigms and offers features such as in-memory caching and support for mobile and edge computing.
 Couchbase fills the need for a technology that enables distributed and scalable storage and retrieval of structured and unstructured data.

 **DuckDB**: DuckDB is an in-memory analytical database designed for fast query processing and efficient storage utilization.
 It is optimized for analytical workloads and offers compatibility with the SQL query language.
 DuckDB fills the need for a technology that provides fast analytical processing and efficient data storage, making it suitable for interactive data exploration and analysis.

+**Polly** is a .NET resilience and transient-fault-handling library.
+In simpler terms, it helps your application gracefully handle and recover from errors.
+Polly allows developers to express resilience policies in a fluent manner, such as Retry, Circuit Breaker, Timeout, Bulkhead Isolation, and Fallback.
+These policies can be used to handle faults when your application communicates over the network, calls a database, or any kind of I/O operation which may temporarily fail due to external system unavailability, timeouts, network instability, etc.
+Here's a bit more about some of the key policies:
+- **Retry policies:** These enable the application to retry a function if it fails.
+You can specify the number of times to retry and the time delay between each retry.
+- **Circuit Breaker policies:** This is a design pattern that prevents a function from continuing to try to execute when it's likely to fail.
+This can be used to prevent an application from making futile calls or overloading a failing service.
+- **Timeout policies:** As the name suggests, these allow you to set a time limit for an operation.
+If the operation doesn't complete within the specified time, it's cancelled.
+- **Bulkhead Isolation policies:** These are used to limit the amount of resources one operation can consume, preventing it from exhausting the entire resource set during high load or fault situations.
+This allows you to keep some resources free for other operations, preventing a single failing operation from bringing down the entire application.
+- **Fallback policies:** These allow you to provide a default behavior when all else fails.
+For instance, you might fetch data from a cache if the live service is unavailable.
+Polly is a powerful tool for making your .NET applications more resilient and reliable.
+It's often used in Microservices architectures and distributed systems where the risk of encountering transient faults is high.

 ## Cloud Platforms